Quasi-alternating surgeries: The asymmetric census knots

 If $K(r)$ is a small Seifert fibered space, then $K(r)$ is the double branched cover of a corresponding Montesinos link in $S^3$.
 Thus the three Seifert fibered surgery slopes are dbc slopes.
 This finishes the classification of the dbc slopes of the knots in $\mathcal A$.

 To classify the set of quasi-alternating surgeries of the knots in $\mathcal A$ we use Strategy~\ref{strat:checkiflinkisQA} to show that all dbc slopes are quasi-alternating slopes.

 Finally, we show that no knot in $\mathcal A$ admits an alternating surgery.
 This fact was established by other techniques in \cite{BKM_alt}.
 We can immediately deduce that none of the symmetry-exceptional slopes are alternating using the uniqueness of the branching sets given by Lemma~\ref{lem:dbc_lemma}.
 Since each of the links in Tables~\ref{tab:symInfo1} and~\ref{tab:symInfo2} are non-alternating as evident from the \textit{n} in their DT name, it only remains to argue that none of the three small Seifert fibered slopes is alternating.
-In general, small Seifert fibered spaces may arise as the double branched cover several different links in $S^3$.
-However, Motegi~\cite[Theorem 3.1]{Mo17} applies to show that these specific Seifert fibered spaces arise only as the double branched covers of a unique link. \end{proof}
+In general, small Seifert fibered spaces may arise as the double branched cover of several different links in $S^3$.
+However, Motegi~\cite[Theorem 3.1]{Mo17} applies to show that these specific Seifert fibered spaces arise only as the double branched covers of a unique link, which is the Montesinos link associated to the Seifert invariants of the manifold. \end{proof}